Overseas Investment Amendment Act 2018

-The Overseas Investment Amendment Act 2018 is a bill that amends the Overseas Investment Act 2005 to ban most non-resident foreigners from buying existing houses, by classifying them as sensitive land and introducing a residency test.
+The Overseas Investment Amendment Act 2018 is a New Zealand bill that amends the Overseas Investment Act 2005 to ban most non-resident foreigners from buying existing houses, by classifying them as sensitive land and introducing a residency test.
 Australian citizens are exempt from this rule as they are considered New Zealand residents per the Trans-Tasman Travel Arrangement.
 Singaporean citizens are also exempt due to free trade rules.
 The Overseas Investment Amendment Act was supported by the Labour–led coalition government but was opposed by the opposition centre-right National and libertarian ACT parties.
 It passed its third reading on 15 August 2018 and received royal assent on 22 August.

 Legislative features

 The Overseas Investment Amendment Act 2018 amends the Overseas Investment Act 2005 to ensure that investments made by foreign persons benefit New Zealand.
 The Act would also enhance the information-gathering and enforcement powers of the Overseas Investment Office, which is responsible for administering the Act.

 The Act amends the definition of "ordinarily resident in New Zealand" to require that they be permanent resident visa holders.
 Resident visa holders are not considered "ordinarily resident in New Zealand" under this amendment.
 Clause 11 of the Act allows overseas persons to purchase residential land if it is used to increase the supply of housing in New Zealand.
 Properties built on land purchased under this pathway must not be inhabited by the owner and must be sold once they have been built.

 The Overseas Investment Amendment Act would require overseas buyers to seek approval from the Overseas Investment Office to purchase hotel units if the land was classified as "residential" or "lifestyle."
 Overseas investors are allowed to purchase and own units in hotels with more than 20 units provided they enter into a lease-back arrangement with the hotel's developer or operator.
 The Act also allows network utility operators such as electricity and gas distributors, telecommunications companies, and transmission network operators to acquire land without consent for business purposes.

 The Act allows overseas persons to take leases of up to five years over residential land that is not classified as "sensitive land."
 The Act also has provisions for introducing a "streamlined approval path" for businesses to either purchase residential land for non-residential purposes or for residential purposes to support a business.
 Such purchases would be subject to conditions imposed by the Minister of Trade and Export Growth to ensure that the land is being used for the purposes it was purchased for.

 The Act also imposes a fine of up to NZ$20,000 for those failing to comply with the Act's sections.
 In addition, the Act also covers overseas investments in sensitive land that involve forestry rights and establishes new tests for consent where an overseas investment in sensitive land relates to forestry.